-((\(\frac{(21)}{)}\)) (20) "Evaluation and treatment facility" means any facility which can provide directly, or by direct arrangement with other public or private agencies, emergency evaluation and treatment, outpatient care, and timely and appropriate inpatient care to persons suffering from a mental disorder, and which is licensed or certified as such by the department.
+- (20) "Evaluation and treatment facility" means any facility which can provide directly, or by direct arrangement with other public or private agencies, emergency evaluation and treatment, outpatient care, and timely and appropriate inpatient care to persons suffering from a mental disorder, and which is licensed or certified as such by the department.
 The authority may certify single beds as temporary evaluation and treatment beds under RCW 71.05.745.
 A physically separate and separately operated portion of a state hospital may be designated as an evaluation and treatment facility.
 A facility which is part of, or operated by, the department of social and health services or any federal agency will not require certification.
-No correctional institution or facility, or jail, shall be an evaluation and treatment facility within the meaning of this chapter;

-(((22))) (21) "Gravely disabled" means a condition in which a person, as a result of a ((mental)) behavioral health disorder((, or as a result of the use of alcohol or other psychoactive chemicals)):

-(a) Is in danger of serious physical harm resulting from a failure to provide for his or her essential human needs of health or safety; or habilitative process shall be undertaken with recognition of the risk to the public safety presented by the person being assisted as manifested by prior charged criminal conduct;

-(b) manifests severe deterioration ((in routine functioning)) from safe behavior evidenced by repeated and escalating loss of cognitive or volitional control over his or her actions and is not receiving such care as is essential for his or her health or safety;

-$((\frac{(23)}{(23)}))$ (22) "Habilitative services" means those services provided by program personnel to assist persons in acquiring and maintaining life skills and in raising their levels of physical, mental, social, and vocational functioning.
+No correctional institution or facility, or jail, shall be an evaluation and treatment facility within the meaning of this chapter; - (21) "Gravely disabled" means a condition in which a person, as a result of a ((mental)) behavioral health disorder((, or as a result of the use of alcohol or other psychoactive chemicals)): (a) Is in danger of serious physical harm resulting from a failure to provide for his or her essential human needs of health or safety; or (b) manifests severe deterioration ((in routine functioning)) from safe behavior evidenced by repeated and escalating loss of cognitive or volitional control over his or her actions and is not receiving such care as is essential for his or her health or safety; - (22) "Habilitative services" means those services provided by program personnel to assist persons in acquiring and maintaining life skills and in raising their levels of physical, mental, social, and vocational functioning.
 Habilitative services include education, training for employment, and therapy.
-The

-$((\frac{(24)}{(23)}))$ "Hearing" means any proceeding conducted in open court ((.
-For purposes of this chapter, at any hearing the petitioner, the respondent, the witnesses, and the presiding judicial officer may be present and participate either in person or by video, as determined by the court.
+The habilitative process shall be undertaken with recognition of the risk to the public safety presented by the person being assisted as manifested by prior charged criminal conduct; - (23) "Hearing" means any proceeding conducted in open court((-For purposes of this chapter, at any hearing the petitioner, the respondent, the witnesses, and the presiding judicial officer may be present and participate either in person or by video, as determined by the court.
 The term "video" as used herein shall include any functional equivalent.
 At any hearing conducted by video, the technology used must permit the judicial officer, counsel, all parties, and the witnesses to be able to see, hear, and speak, when authorized, during the hearing; to allow attorneys to use exhibits or other materials during the hearing; and to allow respondent's counsel to be in the same location as the respondent unless otherwise requested by the respondent or the respondent's counsel.
 Witnesses in a proceeding may also appear in court through other means, including telephonically, pursuant to the requirements of superior court civil rule 43.
 Notwithstanding the foregoing, the court, upon its own motion or upon a motion for good cause by any party, may require all parties and witnesses to participate in the hearing in person rather than by video.
-In ruling on any such motion, the court may allow inperson or video testimony; and the court may consider, among other things, whether the respondent's alleged mental illness affects the respondent's ability to perceive or participate in the proceeding by video)) that conforms to the requirements of section 100 of this act;
+In ruling on any such motion, the court may allow inperson or video testimony; and the court may consider, among other things, whether the respondent's alleged mental illness affects the respondent's ability to perceive or participate in the proceeding by video)) that conforms to the requirements of section 99 of this act;